iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Big people don't make people feel small.
+> Perseverance and spirit have done wonders in all ages.
 >
-> — Robin Sharma
+> — George Washington

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->